-Gaelic culture spans Ireland as well as Scotland and “the craic” is any form of news, gossip, fun, entertainment, and includes enjoyable conversation.
+Skye is among the heartlands of Gaelic culture and a great place to enjoy the craic which is any form of news, gossip, fun, entertainment, and includes enjoyable conversation.
 So to enjoy the craic soak up what’s going on around you and take in any form of music or entertainment on offer.

 The music of the islands